SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 end
 nothing # hide output
 ```
-Standard methods have difficulties to solve the NPZD problem accurately for loose tolerances or large time step sizes.
+Standard methods have difficulties to solve the NPZD problem accurately for loose tolerances or large time step sizes, since negative values in the ``N``-component typically result in an ongoing decrease in ``N``.

 ```@example NPZD
 # select NPZD problem